jihanyehia/GeneLab_MethylSeq_Workflow/License/3rd_Party_Licenses/README.md

-## The NASA GeneLab Methylation Sequencing Data Processing Workflow also makes use of the following 3rd party Open Source software:
+## The NASA GeneLab [Methyl-Seq](../Methyl-Seq) Processing Pipeline and workflow also makes use of the following 3rd party Open Source software:

 |3rd Party Software Name|License|License URL|Copyright Notice|
 |:----------------------|:------|:----------|:----------------------|